rmukaila/CA-Projects-submission-template-repo-rashid-mukaila/article/readme.md

 # Article

-Please host the drafts and all the materials, including the final version, related to your article in this folder.
+This folder contains all the materials related to the project's published article on medium